OWASP/CheatSheetSeries/cheatsheets/Session_Management_Cheat_Sheet.md

 The log details might include a timestamp, source IP address, web target resource requested (and involved in a session operation), HTTP headers (including the User-Agent and Referer), GET and POST parameters, error codes and messages, username (or user ID), plus the session ID (cookies, URL, GET, POST…).

 Sensitive data like the session ID should not be included in the logs in order to protect the session logs against session ID local or remote disclosure or unauthorized access.
-However, some kind of session-specific information must be logged into order to correlate log entries to specific sessions.
+However, some kind of session-specific information must be logged in order to correlate log entries to specific sessions.
 It is recommended to log a salted-hash of the session ID instead of the session ID itself in order to allow for session-specific log correlation without exposing the session ID.

 In particular, web applications must thoroughly protect administrative interfaces that allow to manage all the current active sessions.
 Frequently these are used by support personnel to solve session related issues, or even general issues, by impersonating the user and looking at the web application as the user does.